Alessandro-Massarotti-Jr/node-chat/readme.md

 ### server

+Fill the `.env` file based on `.env.example`

+Run `npm install` to install the project dependencies

 Run `npm run migrate` to create the database tables

-Run `npm install` to install the project dependencies, then run `npm run dev` to start development server
+Run `npm run dev` to start development server

 ### client

+Fill the `.env` file based on `.env.example`

-Run `npm install` to install the project dependencies, then run `npm start` to start development server
+Run `npm install` to install the project dependencies

+Run `npm start` to start development server

 ## Links uteis: